rdio/jsfmt/README.md

 options can be overwritten via a `.jsfmtrc` file.
 The file is parsed using [rc](https://github.com/dominictarr/rc), which accepts either a `json` or `ini` formatted file.

-A `.jsfmtrc` will be read if it exists in any of the following directories
+A `.jsfmtrc` will be read if it exists in any of the following directories:
 * a local .jsfmtrc or the first found looking in ./ ../ ../../ ../../../ etc.
 * $HOME/.jsfmtrc
 * $HOME/.jsfmt/config